 Speak to the General Contractor Insurance Pros at JMG

-Reach out to the experts at JMG Insurance Agency to learn more about the requirements for general contractor insurance.
+Reach out to the experts at JMG Insurance Corp to learn more about the requirements for general contractor insurance.

 Since 1916, we have been dedicated to serving the insurance needs of individuals and companies throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 We are an independent agency that collaborates with several well-known insurance carriers.

 We offer contractors insurance policies that are tailored to meet their unique needs.
 We serve professionals such as HVAC technicians, plumbers, and electricians.

 Our team also provides plans for riggers, carpenters, environmental workers, and highway laborers.
 We also sell general liability and business owners’ policies (BOPs) if you feel that you need this type of comprehensive coverage.